 Changing the strings:

 - A string winder will save you a lot of time winding and unwinding the tuning pegs.
 I’ve just got a low budget one, but some of the fancy models like those by Planet Waves have string cutters too.

 - Nail clippers.
 Really.
-They are by far the best way to cut strings.
+They are by far the best way to cut nylon strings.

-1. Loosen the tuner until you can pull the string out of the machine head.
-Then undo the knot at the bridge and slide the string out of the bridge hole, making sure to keep the string from scratching the surface of your ukulele.
+1. Loosen the tuning machine until you can pull the string out of the machine head.
+Then undo the knot at the bridge and slide the string out of the bridge hole, making sure to keep the string from scratching the surface of your ‘ukulele.